HackYourFuture/JavaScript2/Week3/MAKEME.md

 npm run test-week3
 ```

 In case of errors, try and fix them.
-When done, run the tests again: `npm run test3`
+When done, run the tests again.

 Repeat the previous step until all tests pass.